109 fun facts about Croatia. How many of these weird, puzzling, intriguing lies, myths & facts about Croatia do you know (or think I got wrong)?

 72. The oldest known European calendar is based on the constellation of Orion.
 It was found on a shattered pot in Vinkovci in 1978 (dates back to 2600 BC)

 73. FORBES magazine ranked Croatia in the top 12 world’s best retirement havens.
-Describing Croatia as sitting across the Adriatic Sea from Italy, Croatia offers great beauty, a mild Mediterranean climate, ancient culture, tax breaks for retirees and low cost of living.
+Describing Croatia as sitting across the Adriatic Sea from Italy, Croatia offers incredible beauty, a mild Mediterranean climate, ancient culture, tax breaks for retirees, and a low living cost.
 The Institute for Economics & Peace ·ranks it higher than the U.S. for safety and security.

 74. The oldest university in Croatia is the University of Zagreb, established in 1669.

 75. The Mag Light was invented by a Croatian named Maglica

 76. Croatia was part of the Austro-Hungarian Empire until the end of World War I in 1918; Croatia then joined Serbia, and Slovenia formed a kingdom known as Yugoslavia.